github/developer.github.com/content/changes/2015-01-19-an-integrators-guide-to-organization-application-policies.md

 As organization admins adopt application whitelists and restrict third-party application access to organization resources, your application may lose access to those resources.
-Organization members may not be aware of the new access policy and wonder why their private repositories or other resources no longer work or show up in your application.
+If an organization member is not aware of the new access policy, they may wonder why their private repositories or other resources no longer work or show up in your application.

 There are a couple of ways to help troubleshoot access for your end users.